Things to Think About Before Deciding A Wolfhound Is Right For You!

 Because of his great size and the amount of exercise essential to his well-being, the Irish Wolfhound is not a dog to be acquired without serious forethought.
 His ideal home is one which provides fenced property of sufficient size to accommodate the galloping natural to this athletic sight hound.
 Hunting by sight and chase is what he was bred and historically used for; the length of leg and back, the deep chest, the power of his limbs and body attest to the heritage and needs of the Irish Wolfhound.

-His ideal owner is one who has the capacity to respond to the gentle nature which dwells within his great frame; who discerns the intelligence which manifests itself in his response to everyday situations as they occur.
 The Irish Wolfhound does best when human companionship is the core of his daily life.
 At maturity, despite his space-eating size, he is a calm presence within a family circle, dignified and responsive, providing no harshness of attitude or deed is directed his way.
 A sensitive dog, the Irish Wolfhound's development is thwarted when his environment is ungiving.

-His nature and temperament make him totally unsuitable as guard dog, watch dog, or patrol dog, in country, town, or city.
-Though alert he is not suspicious; though courageous he is not aggressive.
+His nature and temperament make him totally unsuitable as guard dog, watch dog, or patrol dog, in country, town, or city.Though alert he is not suspicious, though courageous he is not aggressive.

 City dwellers and those in closely populated suburbs frequently are seeking guard or watch dogs, and frequently today, these are working couples who want a dog to be on solitary duty in an apartment or house from morning to night.
 Emphatically, the Irish Wolfhound is not a satisfactory choice.
-As an incidental function, by his very appearance he is a formidable deterrent to intruders, but he is more likely to serenade the moon than bark at noises and people.
-To confine a mature dog of this size as his way of life is foolhardy; subjecting a puppy to such circumstances should be unthinkable.
+As an incidental function, by his very appearance he is a formidable deterrent to intruders, but he is more likely to serenade the moon than bark at noises and people.To confine a mature dog of this size as his way of life is foolhardy;subjecting a puppy to such circumstances should be unthinkable.
 Wolfhound puppyhood lasts a year or more and left alone a puppy can demolish a room per hour and injure himself in the process.
 A six-month-old Irish Wolfhound puppy weighs about 100 pounds, is not yet through teething; nor are his body functions ready for prolonged containment.

 An occasional Irish Wolfhound is raised and kept successfully under less than ideal conditions by owners who have not only the wish, but the will and the stamina to provide very extensive leash walking and to cope with sidewalks and traffic, close neighbors and pedestrians.
 The hygienic responsibility incumbent upon owners of giant breeds of dogs is awesome.

 Irish Wolfhounds have only the kindest intentions toward children.
-Common sense, however, precludes the mingling of a small child with a young Wolfhound; the child is no match for an affectionate, playful puppy weighing 50 to 100 pounds, a toss of whose head or a running sideswipe of whose body can have bruising consequences.
+Common sense, however, precludes the mingling of a small child with a young Wolfhound; the child is no match for an affectionate, playful puppy weighing 50 to 100 pounds,a toss of whose head or a running sideswipe of whose body can have bruising consequences.

 A completely natural breed, the Wolfhound's ears are uncropped, his tail undocked.
 Clippers and trimmers are enemies to his coat; no part of him, particularly his head, should appear styled.
-Irish Wolfhounds compete in dog shows from coast to coast, though he is seen in greater number at those held outdoors, which better suit him.
+Irish Wolfhounds compete in dog shows from coast to coast, though he is seen in greater number at those held outdoors,which better suit him.
 No stranger to obedience competition and coursing trials, he has won degrees and titles in both.

 The habitat of most Irish Wolfhounds bred in this century has been the private home where his quiet manners, gentle nature, and comfortable sense of companionship have made it a natural one.
 Although the chase is not his preoccupation, we must never forget it is his natural sport and the sight of him in characteristic gallop, swiftly covering the ground beneath him, is exhilarating and leaves no doubt of his need to exercise his birthright.

-The Irish Wolfhound Club of America is the only AKC recognized national club for this breed.
-There is a facebook group called The National Irish Wolfhound Association, this is NOT an official breed site, but rather a site put together by profit driven commercial breeders.
-Please reaseach this breed on the IWCA website for more information about puppies and how to find a reputavble, experienced breeder of quality Irish Wolfhounds before you decide to purchase the first puppy you can find.
+The Irish Wolfhound Club of America is the only AKC recognized national club for this breed.There is a facebook group called The National Irish Wolfhound Association, this is NOT an official breed site, but rather a site put together by profit driven commercial breeders.
+Please research this breed on the IWCA website for more information about puppies and how to find a reputable, experienced breeder of quality

 https://www.iwclubofamerica.org/puppies